Buying Guide · 2026

 Security & Loss

-If phone is lost or flat Retrieve QR from email on any device Safer No impact — card still valid
+If phone is lost or flat Reopen the e-ticket from email on another device No impact — present the card

-Cancellation policy Free cancellation within 24h (Tiqets) Generally non-refundable once collected
+Cancellation policy Per the official site’s terms Free cancellation within 24h before collection

 Other Considerations